FC Schalke 04: 1945–1959: Football after World War II

 With Germany in chaos towards the end of World War II, Schalke played just two matches in 1945.
-They resumed regular play following the war and, for a time, continued to compete as a strong side.
-They set a record in a national championship round match with a 20–0 drubbing of SpVgg Herten, but that spoke more to the weakened condition of German football than to the ability of the team.
-Schalke's play fell off and the best they could manage in the new Oberliga West in 1947 was a sixth-place finish.
+They resumed regular play following the war and, for a few years, continued to compete as a strong side.
+They set a record in a national championship round match with a 20–0 win against SpVgg Herten, but that spoke more to the weakened condition of German football than to the ability of the team.
+Schalke's play fell off, and they only finished sixth in the new Oberliga West in 1947.
 Within two years, they slipped to 12th place.

 It would take Schalke until the mid-1950s to recover their form.
 They finished third in a tight three-way race for the 1954 Oberliga West title, decided on the last day of the season.
 The following year, they appeared in the DFB-Pokal final, where they lost 2–3 to Karlsruher SC.
 The club's next, and to date last, German championship came in 1958 with a 3–0 victory over Hamburger SV.
 The strong fanbase of the club is as well documented in a local church, St. Joseph, in Gelsenkirchen.
-It was renovated shortly after the 1958 victory, where one of the glass windows shows Aloysius Gonzaga with a football and the dress and colors of Schalke.
+It was renovated shortly after the 1958 victory, where one of the glass windows shows Aloysius Gonzaga with a football and the dress and colours of Schalke.

 1960–2000: Entry to the Bundesliga and the Euro Fighters

-Schalke continued to play well, delivering a number of top four finishes in the years leading up to the 1963 formation of the Bundesliga, West Germany's new federal, professional league.
+Schalke continued to play well, having several top four finishes in the years leading up to the 1963 formation of the Bundesliga, West Germany's new federal, professional league.
 Those results earned them selection as 1 of 16 clubs admitted to the top-flight league.

 Their first years in the Bundesliga were difficult.
 In 1964–65, they escaped relegation only through the expansion of the league to 18 teams.
 A number of finishes at the lower end of the league table followed, before a marked improvement in 1971–72, culminating in a second-place finish to Bayern Munich and after having led the league for much of the season.
 In the same season, Schalke won the DFB-Pokal for the second time in its history.

 Despite their improved results, the seeds of a major reversal had already been sown.
 A number of the team's players and officials were accused of accepting bribes as part of the widespread Bundesliga scandal of 1971.
 Investigation showed that Schalke had deliberately played to lose their 17 May, 28th-round match against Arminia Bielefeld, 0–1.
 As a result, several Schalke players were banned for life, including three – Klaus Fischer, "Stan" Libuda and Klaus Fichtel – who regularly played for the West Germany national team at the time.